 Note: If you love spring and Easter crafts, check out my Pom Pom Yarn Easter Eggs, Marbled Eggs And Moss Easter Wreath, and Burlap Table Runner For Easter.

-How To Make Simple Painted Easter Eggs
+How To Make A Painted Easter Egg

 I was actually inspired by some eggs I saw in the Pottery Barn catalog.
 You can see what they looked like in the image below because, unfortunately, they aren’t available from Pottery Barn anymore.
 I did mine a little differently, but I love both versions!